idris-lang/Idris2/CONTRIBUTING.md

     We encourage following the camp site rule: leave the code tidier than you found it!
 * Primitive updates without a strong justification
-  - Primitives increase the burden on back end authors, for example.
+  - Primitives increase the burden on backend authors, for example.
 They may be necessary to support a new library, if a foreign function call is not appropriate, but we won't accept a primitive on the basis that it could be useful in future.